Photos: Thousands flee Ukraine amid Russian conflict - NewsBreak

 Amid the horrors and chaos, volunteers from far and wide are showing support by extending help to those whose lives are being shattered by war.

 At Romania’s Siret border crossing, where thousands of Ukrainians have entered, government workers race to distribute basic amenities donated from all across the country.
-Meanwhile, people and businesses are pooling resources to provide the refugees with everything they need.Ryan Reynolds, Blake Lively matching up to $1M in donations to help displaced Ukrainians
+Meanwhile, people and businesses are pooling resources to provide the refugees with everything they need.War in Ukraine: What to know as Putin escalates tensions

 Stefan Mandachi, a businessman who lives in Suceava, a city about 50 kilometers (30 miles) south of the Siret border, has converted a large ballroom at the hotel he owns into a refugee reception center and is offering private hotel rooms for free to the displaced.